ruby-processing/propane/_libraries/video_event.md

 The purpose of the `video_event` library is to allow you to use the vanilla processing reflection methods `captureEvent` and `movieEvent` from the processing `video` library. _It is almost impossible to use vanilla processing reflection methods without this sort of wrapper_.

+If MacOS users experience difficulty with the video library they should probably rename the binary folder from `macosx64` to `macosx`.
+However it seems as though the binaries get dynamically loaded from the video library, and this may not be necessary see [Line 178][178] Gottfreid Haider but this is pure conjecture in case of propane.

 A movie example:-

 ```ruby